djeada/Databases-Notes/notes/07_concurrency_control/03_two_phase_locking.md

 ### The Two Phases of 2PL

-Understanding the two phases is crucial for grasping how 2PL ensures safe and consistent transaction execution:
+Two-phase locking operates through two distinct phases, ensuring consistency and isolation in transactions:

-- **Growing Phase**: The transaction acquires locks on all the resources it needs.
-It can continue to obtain new locks during this phase but cannot release any.
+- During the **growing phase**, the transaction acquires locks on the resources it needs to proceed.
+It is allowed to obtain new locks in this phase but is restricted from releasing any locks until all required resources are secured.

-- **Shrinking Phase**: After acquiring all necessary locks, the transaction begins releasing them.
-No new locks can be obtained in this phase.
+- In the **shrinking phase**, the transaction starts releasing locks after it has acquired all the necessary ones.
+Once this phase begins, the transaction is no longer permitted to obtain additional locks.

 By adhering to this protocol, 2PL prevents scenarios where a transaction might release a lock and later need it again, which could lead to inconsistencies or conflicts with other transactions.